deminimis/minimalpdfcompress/README.md

      - **Subset Fonts**: Embeds only used font subsets.
      - **Compress Fonts**: Compresses embedded fonts.
      - **Compress PDF/A Output**: (Available for PDF/A conversion) Applies compression to PDF/A output.
+     - **Remove metadata**: Removes any metadata it can.
+There might not be much it can remove.
+     - **Traditional compression**: Uses Pikepdf after Ghostscript optimizations.
-   - *Note*: Some options (e.g., downscaling factor, color strategy) are constrained for PDF/A to ensure compliance.
+   - *Note*: Some options (e.g., downscaling factor, color strategy) are constrained if you are using PDF/A, for PDF/A to ensure compliance.
 6. **Process the PDF(s)**:
    - Click the "Process" button.
    - For folder inputs, confirm batch processing in the popup.
-   - A UAC prompt may appear due to Ghostscript execution (accept it or run as administrator).
+   - A UAC prompt may appear due to Ghostscript execution.
    - The status bar at the bottom will update (e.g., "Processing...", "Complete", or error messages).
 7. **Check Results**:
    - Output files are saved to the specified location.